NTU-ALComLab/ssatABC/README.md

 This is a C++ implemantation of the algorithms proposed in [Solving Stochastic Boolean Satisfiability under Random-Exist Quantification](https://www.ijcai.org/proceedings/2017/0096.pdf) and [Solving Exist-Random Quantified Stochastic Boolean Satisfiability via Clause Selection](https://www.ijcai.org/proceedings/2018/0186.pdf) to solve random-exist SSAT (RE-SSAT) and exist-random SSAT (ER-SSAT) formulas, respectively.

+The implementation is based on the open-source logic-synthesis framework [ABC](https://github.com/berkeley-abc/abc).
 ## Installation

 Type `make` to complie and the executable is `bin/abc`